games647/FlexibleLogin/README.md

 ### Description

-A Sponge minecraft server plugin for second authentication.
+A Sponge Minecraft server plugin for second authentication.
 It has a built-in TOTP support.

 Do you want to let your players protect their account (from hackers/login stealers) and keep playing